 So, what is the catch?

 If you are used to walking into a Verizon store and having the rep handle all your cell phone needs, then you are out of luck here.
 Ting does not have a standalone retail store.
 All transactions are done online or over the phone.
 But I can say, the website is intuitive and I was able to complete the whole process there.
 When you need to talk to a human, the Ting customer service is amazing.
 Give them a call today and test it out.
-You will have less than a 5 minute wait time.
+You will have a short wait time before connecting to a human.
 Never in my life have I witnessed this customer service in a cell phone service provider.
 Now that this service provider has been around for longer than 5 years, I respect Ting as a legitimate competitor in the cellular service provider field.
 I have purposely waited to write this post because I wanted to use their service for a while before giving a recommendation.
 I have used them for about 18 months now with no issues whatsoever.
 And since I am not locked into a contract, I can ditch them at anytime should their service degrade.

 Sign up for the mailing list here to stay updated on new posts